top of page

 IMG_2109-Edit_edited.jpg

 Monica Montgomery is a novelist, playwright, author of short stories, a freelance writer, and a writing coach.
-She’s had a short story entitled The Ring published in the Chicken Soup series Chicken Soup for the African American Woman’s Soul.
-She is a regular contributor to I Am East St. Louis, a quarterly magazine in her local community, and she writes for Huami Magazine.
-With her first novel series, An Everlasting Love, she intends to establish herself as a
+She’s contributed to Chicken Soup for the African American Woman’s Soul, I Am East St. Louis Magazine in her local community, and Huami Magazine.
+With her first novel series, An Everlasting Love, she intends to establish herself as a notable literary

 fiction writer.